 National Debt Definition

-The national debt is the sum of all deficits minus the sum of all surpluses from this and previous years.
-The more we borrow each year, the more our debt rises.
+The national debt is a government’s sum of all deficits minus the sum of all surpluses from this and previous years.
+The more a government borrows each year, the more the national debt rises.

 Example of a National Debt Calculation

 If, hypothetically, a country is running a deficit in year 1 of $250 billion, in year 2 of $300 billion, in year 3 of $200 billion, and in year 4, a surplus of $100 billion, then (assuming no other deficits or surpluses) the country’s total national debt is

 $250 + $300 + $200 -$100 = $650 billion

 In the United States, at the beginning of the Reagan administration in 1980, the national debt was “only” $930 billion (see table below).
 It then grew to $2,600 billion by the end of his administration in 1988, an almost three-fold increase.
 It has continued to increase thereafter at a rapid pace during most years.
 Currently, in the United States, the increasing burden of the Social Security program, rising costs of health and medical programs, defense-related spending, and rising interest payments on the national debt are putting a strain on the government’s purse.
 This year the United States national debt will be in excess of $20 trillion.
 For an up-to-the-minute account of our national debt, please click here: US National Debt Clock.